Fire Extinguisher Inspections and Maintenance

 All fire extinguishers are required to have a yearly inspection performed by a certified technician employed by a certified shop.
 On Site Fire Protection can perform these inspections plus recharges, maintenance, and repairs.
-Stop by our Wagner Road location today to have your extinguishers inspected while you wait, or drop them off for pickup at your convenience.
-Or give us a call to schedule a facility inspection, and let our technicians make sure you've got the right size and type of extinguishers in the right locations.
+Give us a call to schedule a facility inspection, and let our technicians make sure you've got the right size and type of extinguishers in the right locations.

 Per the Alberta Fire Code 2014, Portable Fire Extinguishers must be maintained in operable condition, and must be inspected and tested in accordance with NFPA 10.
 This standard defines the minimum requirements, but higher standards may be required by your insurer or based on the type of facility.